On 27 October 2017 at 18:10, Nathaniel Smith

 Note also that you'll want to explicitly write the observed directory mtime to the cache file, rather than comparing it to the cache file's mtime, to avoid the race condition where the directory gets modified just after we scan it but before we write out the cache.

-- Pro: zero elevated privileges needed (cache would be stored in a
+* Pro: zero elevated privileges needed (cache would be stored in a per-user directory tree) * Con: interprocess locking likely needed to avoid the "thundering herd" cache update problem

 Interprocess filesystem locking is going to be far more painful than any problem it might solve.
 Seriously.
 At least on Unix, the right approach is to go ahead and regenerate the cache, and then atomically write it to the given place, and if someone else overwrites it a few milliseconds later then oh well.